ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/events/index.md

 ### Fire an event

 Let's assume an application structure with Presenter/View couple where UI handlers are set.
-Imagine there's a button and a textbox in the view, and data has to be sent to another component of the application.The data has to be sent through the presenter via UI handlers on the button click event.
+Imagine there's a button and a textbox in the view, and data has to be sent to another component of the application.
+The data has to be sent through the presenter via UI handlers on the button click event.
+TODO: Add UiHandlers Link

 ```
 public class SimpleView extends ViewWithUiHandlers<SimpleUiHandlers>